melentye/andrey-melentyev.com/src/2017-09-04_importance-of-e-in-ml.md

 Another interesting topic is team organization, how does one structure the teams so that data scientists get the best of engineering?
 What is the best way to **collaborate**?
 What is the role of ML engineer?

-In this blog I will do my best to collect best practices and summarize my personal experience in the area of production ML systems.
+In this blog, I will do my best to collect best practices and summarize my personal experience in the area of production ML systems.

 _Geronimo!_